aelfric/ncfl-livedocs/pf.md

 ## Wireless Information

+### Trinity High School
+The student network is open.
+No extra steps or passwords are required to connect.

+### Galt House
+There is no splash page and no password required for the Wi-Fi.
+Attendees will simply go to their device Wi-Fi settings and select either GH-GUEST or GH-CONFERENCE and they will automatically connect.

 ## Round Procedures

 - Pairings for all rounds are on Tabroom.com and will be pushed ~30 minutes before the start of the round via judge/competitor notifications.
 Students must connect their accounts on Tabroom to get notifications or simply look at pairings online.
-All rounds are double flighted.
+All prelim rounds are double flighted.
 - All 4 debaters should report to the room.
 If flight B is there and ready and flight A is not, the B flight may debate first.
 Do NOT mix flights.
 - There are 3 judges in every round + 2 teams.
 Please wait for all three judges